 Mr. Maser graduated magna cum laude from the University of Akron with a Bachelor of Science in Engineering and a Master of Science in Engineering.
 He later received a Master of Business Administration from the University of California, Los Angeles.
 In 2000, the American Institute for Aeronautics and Astronautics (AIAA) honored him with its George M. Low Space Transportation Award.

-Additionally, he serves on the board of trustees and is the immediate past president of AIAA.
-He previously served on the board of directors of the Space Foundation as well as the California Chamber of Commerce.
+Additionally, he currently serves on the board of trustees and is the immediate past president of AIAA.
+Mr. Maser also serves as an Advisory Board Member for Firefly Aerospace Inc. He previously served on the board of directors of the Space Foundation as well as the California Chamber of Commerce.

 Tyler Evans is Senior Vice President of Aerojet Rocketdyne’s Defense Business Unit and Vice President of the Rocket Shop℠, Aerojet Rocketdyne’s (AR) Defense Advanced Programs organization, committed to innovation and excellence.
 The Rocket Shop’s mission is to develop a pipeline of integrated technologies for products in the tactical, missile defense and strategic systems segments, including propulsion, power and armaments.
 The Rocket Shop℠ also is working to define and develop new opportunities to expand AR’s capability and presence.